lcostantini/patodo/README.md

 ## Features

-- ✅ Create tasks with descriptions and categories
+- ✅ Create and edit tasks with descriptions and categories
 - 📋 List all tasks with filtering
 - 🔄 Change task states (pending, in-progress, done)
 - 🔍 Filter tasks by status or category
 - 🏷️  Organize tasks with custom categories
+- 👁️  Toggle between table and list view modes
 - 💾 Persistent storage in `~/.config/patodo/tasks.json`
 - ⌨️  Keyboard-driven interface